Pelumi-Analyst/Excel-Project-Performance-Analysis-Report/README.md

 2. Which region is contributing the major sales?
 3. What customer segment is generating most profit?
 4. Trend analysis on Sales & Quantity on Month on Month basis.
+---

+# Dataset
+The data source is an Excel workbook containing **five(5)** related tables:
+- Customer – customer details and IDs
+- Location – geographical attributes
+- Orders – sales orders (transactions)
+- Product – product details, categories, and name
+- Sales Team – sales team details
+---
+# Process & Approach
+## 1. Data Preparation: Imported the five(5) tables using **Power Query** and loaded the data into **Power Pivot**.
+No transformation was done to the dataset as they were all clean.